jzohrab/practicing-guitar/docs/theory/reading-rhythms.rst

 Dotted rhythms
 **************

+Dotted rhythms are great for practicing, so be sure you get a good feel for this.

 A dot after a note increases its length by half its value.
 In each example below, the first two beats are straight 8th notes, and the last two have dotted eights.